andOlga/umineko-catbox-english/README.md

 You may now start the game in yuzu and play it in English.

 ### On PC/Mac (using Ryujinx)
-[Ryujinx](https://ryujinx.org/) is compatible with the game and the patch.
+Ryujinx is compatible with the game and the patch.

 To set Ryujinx up, you will need a copy of your encryption keys dumped from a CFW-capable console as well as that console's firmware, and the game itself.
-Having acquired these, you may [follow their guide](https://github.com/Ryujinx/Ryujinx/wiki/Ryujinx-Setup-&-Configuration-Guide) to finish your configuration and add the game to Ryujinx, but please ignore the "Managing mods" section as this patch has a somewhat more complicated structure and cannot be simply added to a per-game folder like they recommend.
+Having acquired these, you may follow their Guide to finish your configuration and add the game to Ryujinx, but please ignore the "Managing mods" section as this patch has a somewhat more complicated structure and cannot be simply added to a per-game folder like they recommend.

 To install the patch, [download](https://github.com/andOlga/umineko-catbox-english/releases/latest/download/patch_atmos.zip) the Atmosphère version (Ryujinx is 100% Atmosphère-compatible),
 <br>then choose File -> Open Ryujinx Folder.
 Navigate to the "mods" directory and extract the entire archive to that location.
 If the "mods" directory does not exist, create it first.